 There will be several opportunities in the program that involve interactive activities between parents/caregivers and students.
 These activities are meant to allow your child to open up to you.
-In turn, we encourage you to listen to what your child has to say about how he/she feels or if he/she is having problems paying attention.
+In turn, we encourage you to listen to what your child has to say about how they feel or if they are experiencing challenges paying attention.
 Your child needs an "open" ear.
-And remember, while it may be easy for some children to express themselves, for others this is a big effort, so it is important not to discourage your child from opening up and talking about his/her feelings.
+And remember, while it may be easy for some children to express themselves, for others this is a big effort, so it is important not to discourage your child from opening up and talking about their feelings.